 Think about the location of your dishwasher and determine whether you will be able to watch Netflix undisturbed or have a conversation in the room or the next room when the machine is running.

 #3 Cleaning Power

-For me, a good dishwasher should clean my baking utensils really well; it doesn’t matter how stuck, messy, or thick the soil is.
+A good dishwasher should clean any baking utensils well; it doesn’t matter how stuck, messy, or thick the soil is.

-However, if you prefer helping your machine by scraping or rinsing your dishes a little before loading them into the dishwasher, then any machine should be able to clean them spotlessly with little effort.
+However, if you prefer helping your dishwasher by scraping or rinsing your dishes before loading them in, any model should be able to clean them spotlessly with little effort.

 #4 Energy and Water Consumption

 A good dishwasher should help you save energy, water, and time.

 Most dishwasher sizes will have a star rating label certified by the U.S. Department of Energy (DOE).
 The more stars, the better the energy efficiency you’ll get.

 Generally, modern dishwashers use less power and water than older plain white, noisy models.